mburakov/MQhTTp/README.md

 ## Building on Linux

-MQhTTp depends on libmosquitto and luajit.
-Once you have these installed, just
+The only dependency of MQhTTp is luajit (regular lua would also work).
+Once you have it installed, just
 ```
 make
 ```